ryan-mahoney/Layout/README.md

-# Separation.js is a mini browser-based framework for templating local files with external datasources.
+# Separation.js is a mini browser-based framework for templating local files with external data sources.

 ## Usage